tolitius/towel/README.md

 this function takes a problem and creates a plan
 > full example is in [docs/examples/make_da_plan.py](docs/examples/make_da_plan.py)

-for example, here is plan Claude create to..
+for example, here is a plan Claude create to..

 ```python
 llm = Claude(model="claude-3-haiku-20240307")